Kawaihae in Hawaii County, Hawaii — Hawaiian Island Archipelago (Pacific Ocean)

 Location.
 20° 1.662′ N, 155° 49.368′ W. Marker is in Kawaihae, Hawaii, in Hawaii County.
 Marker is on Kawaihae Road (SR270).
 The marker is on the grounds of the National Historic Site.
 Touch for map.
 Marker is in this post office area: Kamuela HI 96743, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 20, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 382 times since then and 13 times this year.
+It was originally submitted on February 20, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 408 times since then and 5 times this year.
 Photos: 1, 2, 3, 4. submitted on February 20, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.